 Picking the right bouquet size is all about scale.
-While the bride's bouquet is usually grander than those of her maids (or at least distinct from her maids' blooms), fitting your wedding flowers with other elements of your wedding day isn't so cut and dry.
+While the bride's bouquet is usually grander than those of her bridesmaids (or at least distinct from her bridesmaids' blooms), fitting your wedding flowers with other elements of your wedding day isn't so cut and dry.
 Here are some simple equations for finding the best bridal bouquet size.

 Bouquet + Gown

 Ball Gown: A gown with such a grand, impressive shape needs a bridal bouquet to match.
 If your bouquet is too small, it can get lost in a sea of fabric.
 In many cases, an easy rule of thumb is the bigger the dress, the bigger the bouquet.